Ich bin ein guter Hirt, BWV 85: 3

-The chorale stanza, "Der Herr ist mein getreuer Hirt" (The Lord is my faithful shepherd), is sung by the soprano to the tune of "Allein Gott in der Höh sei Ehr" by Nikolaus Decius, with a slightly ornamented melody, while the two oboes play a theme in the ritornellos which is derived from the first line of the tune and appears in imitation.
+The chorale stanza, "Der Herr ist mein getreuer Hirt" (The Lord is my faithful shepherd), is sung by the soprano to the tune of "Allein Gott in der Höh sei Ehr" by Nikolaus Decius, with a slightly ornamented melody, while the two oboes play a theme in the ritornellos which is derived from the first line of the tune.

 4

 The cantata's only recitative, "Wenn die Mietlinge schlafen, da wachtet dieser Hirt bei seinen Schafen" (When the hired servants sleep, then this Shepherd watches over his sheep), is sung by the tenor as a miniature sermon, accompanied by the strings that play long notes and accent phrases of the text towards the end.

 5

 The tenor aria, "Seht, was die Liebe tut" (Behold what love does), is in pastorale rhythm, the cantata's only movement to relate to the shepherd theme in this way, while the word "shepherd" is not mentioned.
 The strings, violins and violas, play in unison in low register.
 Thus the tenor voice frequently appears as the highest part, beginning with "Seht" (look) three times.
 Gardiner observed the similarity to an alto aria (movement 60) of the St Matthew Passion, "Sehet, Jesus hat die Hand", both in the theme of "pastoral love emanating from the cross", and in the music, described as "rich, flowing melody and gently rocking rhythm".